Goto main content

 This space contributes to an artistic and educational work, whether movable or permanent, which can be used to raise awareness, mobilise and transmit ideas in various environments.
 Visual recordings (photos or videos) could be included in this process.
 If you do not wish to be included, please inform the team on site when you arrive.

-This space will provide a place for reflection and emotional support accessible to all participants who feel the need.
-In a calm, respectful, and safe environment, the spiritual dimension of the event will be fully expressed thanks to the presence of Indigenous elders.
-Representatives from the Trois-Rivières Indigenous Friendship Center (CAATR) will also be on hand to accompany, listen to, and support participants during discussions and more sensitive moments.
+This space will provide an area for reflection and emotional support accessible to all participants who feel the need.
+In a calm, respectful and safe environment, the spiritual dimension of the event will be fully expressed thanks to the presence of Indigenous elders.

 6. Youth Space